 Colin Higgins Foundation partners with film festivals to offer LGBTQ+ youth filmmakers grants to support their professional development.

-In 2023, the Colin Higgins Foundation will partner with Frameline, the San Francisco International LGBTQ+ Film Festival, the longest-running, largest, and most widely recognized LGBTQ+ film exhibition event in the world.
+In 2023, the Colin Higgins Foundation partnered with Frameline, the San Francisco International LGBTQ+ Film Festival, the longest-running, largest, and most widely recognized LGBTQ+ film exhibition event in the world.
 Colin Higgins Foundation will award three filmmakers with $15,000 grants to support their professional development in the film industry.

 2022 Winners – in partnership with the Outfest Film Festival